vishalkrishna8/Assignment-dilfoods/README.md

 • You can start editing the page by modifying `app/page.js`.
 The page auto-updates as you edit the file.

+## Usage

+ **Product Listing:**

+1. The home page displays products in a 4-columns.
+2. Each product card includes details such as name, image, price, and ratings.
+3. Clicking on a product card navigates to the product details page.

+**Product Details:**

+1. Displays detailed information about a product, including description.
+2. Includes an "Add to Cart" button to add the product directly to the cart.
+3. Also includes a "Buy now" button to navigate to the cart page.

+**Shopping Cart:**

+1. The cart page displays all added products with quantity and total price.
+2. Users can add/remove and delete a product from the cart.
+3. Clicking on the "Checkout" button navigates to the checkout page.

+**Order Checkout:**

+1. Users fill in their details in the form (dummy form for assignment purposes).
+2. Clicking on "Place Order" simulates placing an order.

 ## Contributing

 Contributions are welcome!
 If you want to contribute to this project, please follow these steps: